Flag

 Transparency International Corruption Index 36

-Algeria's anti-corruption efforts have evolved since the establishment of the Central Office for the Suppression of Corruption in 2013 and the National Organization for the Prevention and Fight Against Corruption in 2010, yet challenges persist.
-Despite having laws and bodies in place, corruption remains a significant barrier to foreign direct investment, with reports of bribery and nepotism prevalent in the economy.
-The government's focus has largely been on prosecuting past corruption rather than implementing reforms to prevent future occurrences, leading to a culture where officials are hesitant to make decisions due to fear of corruption accusations.
+Algeria's anti-corruption efforts have evolved since the establishment of the Central Office for the Suppression of Corruption in 2013 and the National Organization for the Prevention and Fight Against Corruption in 2010, yet challenges remain.
+Corruption is identified as a significant barrier to foreign direct investment, with a culture of patronage and bribery prevalent in the economy, while enforcement of anti-corruption laws is inconsistent.
+Despite the existence of legal frameworks and some whistleblower protections, the effectiveness of these measures is undermined by a lack of institutional reforms and the fear of repercussions among officials.

 Economy

 Algeria's economy is heavily reliant on hydrocarbon production, which constitutes 95% of export revenues and about 40% of government income.
-While the government encourages foreign direct investment in various sectors such as agriculture, renewable energy, and healthcare, challenges such as a complicated regulatory environment, protectionist policies, and a preference for local production create significant hurdles for foreign businesses.
+Despite government efforts to attract foreign direct investment in various sectors such as agriculture and renewable energy, challenges like bureaucratic hurdles, regulatory uncertainty, and a preference for local production hinder foreign business operations.

-Algeria's investment climate is characterized by a challenging business environment marked by a state enterprise-dominated economy and protectionist policies that create regulatory uncertainty.
-While the government encourages foreign direct investment (FDI) in various sectors such as agriculture, renewable energy, and healthcare, foreign investors face hurdles including complex customs procedures, shifting regulations, and a requirement for majority local ownership in strategic sectors.
-Despite these challenges, agencies like the Agence Algérienne de Promotion de l’Investissement (AAPI) aim to facilitate investment through incentives and a digital platform for investors.
+Algeria's investment climate is characterized by a state enterprise-dominated economy that presents challenges for foreign businesses, particularly due to an inconsistent regulatory environment and protectionist policies.
+While the government encourages foreign direct investment (FDI) in sectors such as agriculture, renewable energy, and healthcare, the 51/49 ownership rule in strategic sectors and frequent regulatory changes create uncertainty for investors.
+Despite these challenges, opportunities exist across various sectors, and the government has established agencies like the Agence Algérienne de Promotion de l’Investissement to facilitate investment.

 Floating Section Image